 How to Cook Vegan Mapo Tofu-

 2- Second, soak tofu in boiling water after cutting it.
-It actually helps in getting the right texture.
+It helps in getting the right texture.

 You May Also Want to Check Out Some Other Tofu Recipes,